gruntwork-io/toc/README.md

 1. **[package-terraform-utilities](https://github.com/gruntwork-io/package-terraform-utilities)**: Useful Terraform utilities.
 The main modules are:
     1. [intermediate-variable](https://github.com/gruntwork-io/package-terraform-utilities/tree/master/modules/intermediate-variable): A way to define intermediate variables in Terraform.
+    1. [join-path](https://github.com/gruntwork-io/package-terraform-utilities/tree/master/modules/join-path): Join a list of given path parts (that is, file and folder names) into a single path with the appropriate path separator (backslash or forward slash) for the current operating system.
+    1 [operating-system](https://github.com/gruntwork-io/package-terraform-utilities/tree/master/modules/operating-system): Figure out what operating system is being used to run Terraform from inside your Terraform code.

 1. **[terratest](https://github.com/gruntwork-io/terratest)**: The swiss army knife of testing Terraform modules.
 This is a library written in Go that we use to test all of the code above.
 It contains a collection of useful utilities: e.g., apply and destroy Terraform code, SSH to servers and run commands, test HTTP endpoints, fetch data from AWS, build AMIs using Packer, run Docker builds, and so on.

 ### Reference Architecture